filswan/swan/client/README.md

 start_epoch(mandatory): the epoch of the deal start

 deal_cid(mandatory if choose one-stage upload): Deal_id you need for sending, if you decide using two steps upload you can keep this field empty for the first time, and reuploaded for the 2nd time.

-### Upload CSV for Offline Sealing
-Send the CSV file with the following format https://github.com/nebulaai/trusted-miner/blob/main/import_deal_template.csv  to us via contact@nbai.io

-Note: md5 is optional, but it will good for you when retriving deals

-# For miners accept deals

-A list of trusted miners by region

-NBFS Canada get 5Tb Datacap from Filecoin plus project.
-As orgnizatin located in North America, NBFS would like to allocate the data to miners in NA and EU.

-Please add a pull request to trusted_miner.csv so we can add you to our next sending list.

-Thanks.